jsteemann/unofficial-arangodb-faq/README.md

 If these statistics are of no interest, they can be turned off at server start.
 ArangoDB will still be functional, yet it will not gather or display any statistics.

-The configuration option for turning off the statistics is `--server.statistics true`.
+The configuration option for turning off the statistics is `--server.statistics false`.

 ### How to turn off Foxx queues?